Dale City, Virginia: Communities

 Each of the communities (often referred to as neighborhoods) ends in 'dale'.
-The streets along Dale Boulevard (generally) proceed alphabetically when followed from east to west starting from Gideon Dr. and ending at Hoadly Rd.: Ashdale, Barksdale, Birchdale, Cherrydale, Cloverdale, Darbydale, Emberdale, Evansdale, Forestdale, Glendale, Hillendale, Kerrydale, Kirkdale, Lindendale (which includes Surrydale Ct.), Mapledale, Nottingdale, Orangedale, Princedale, Queensdale, Ridgedale, Silverdale, and Trentdale.
+The streets along Dale Boulevard (generally but not limited to) proceed alphabetically when followed from east to west starting from Gideon Dr. and ending at Hoadly Rd.: Ashdale, Barksdale, Birchdale, Cherrydale, Cloverdale, Darbydale, Emberdale, Evansdale, Forestdale, Glendale, Hillendale, Kerrydale, Kirkdale, Lindendale (which includes Surrydale Ct.), Mapledale, Nottingdale, Orangedale, Princedale, Queensdale, Ridgedale, Silverdale, and Trentdale.
 Most street names in each neighborhood begin with the first letter of the neighborhood.

 Attractions and culture

-Dale City is near Potomac Mills Mall, the second largest shopping mall in Northern Virginia, and the largest outlet mall in the United States.
+Dale City is near Potomac Mills Mall, the fourth largest shopping mall in Northern Virginia at 1.54 million square feet, and the largest outlet mall in the United States.

 Across from the Nottingdale and next to the Mapledale communities is Andrew Leitch Park, which includes a water park.

 Geography

 Dale City is located at (38.648284, −77.342350).

 According to the United States Census Bureau, the CDP has a total area of 15.0 square miles (39.0 km^{2}), all land.

+Dale City is often confused to be apart of neighboring Woodbridge, due to the U.S. Postal Service grouping the area into the larger Woodbridge postal area.
+However both are proper and separate census designated place (CDP).